ronnieholm/Bugfree.NemLogIn/README.md

 ## Develop locally by dependency-injecting NemLogin into controllers

-During development of a service provider, continously logging into NemLog-in is a hazzle.
+During development of a service provider, continuously logging into NemLog-in is a hassle.
 Instead, use the local identity provider or dependency-inject an object encapsulating the SamlIdentity into the controller.
-This way, any property otherwise returned by NemLogin can be changed in seconds.
+This way, any property otherwise returned by NemLog-in can be changed in seconds.

 ## Updating the metadata file for a new service provider